pzsette/SubscriptionsManager/README.md

 or you can execute **mutation testing** pit with:

-`mvn clean verify -P mutation-testing`
+`mvn clean verify -P pit-mutation`

 ## Run the app